Frequently Asked Questions

 In The Ring Study, which used a 2:1 randomization, of the 1,300 participants who used the dapivirine ring, 77 acquired HIV; of the 650 who used a placebo ring, 56 acquired HIV (31 percent efficacy).
 In ASPIRE, which used a 1:1 randomization, of the 1,308 participants who used the dapivirine ring, 71 acquired HIV; of the 1,306 who used a placebo ring, 97 acquired HIV (27 percent efficacy).

 Notably, HIV protection appeared to increase with age and consistency of ring use, or adherence.
 ASPIRE showed that the ring reduced HIV risk by 61 percent in women older than age 25.
-In women older than age 21, ASPIRE showed that HIV risk was cut by more than half, which was supported by a trend in The Ring Study also showing higher efficacy for women in that age group.
+In women older than age 21, ASPIRE showed that HIV risk was cut by more than half.
 In addition, women older than 21 appear to have used the ring most consistently, which may help explain why protection was higher for them.
 Little to no protection was seen in either study among women ages 18-21.
 IPM and MTN are working to understand how ring use, and biological and other factors may have influenced different levels of protection by age.

 What is the significance of the results?
 Why are these trials important for women?